 If your cat likes to spend time outdoors, there’s no way to prevent them from coming into contact with ticks, so the best way to protect your cat is to check them daily.
 Begin with their head and remember that you’re more likely to feel the tick than see it, so make sure you use your hands.
 Check inside your cat’s ears and under their chin and around their throat.
 Move down the front legs and check in between their toes.
 Feel along their body making sure to check their belly, and then check down their back legs and in between their toes.
 Inspect your cat’s genital region as ticks can sometimes be found there and finish with their tail.

 Want to find out more?
 Why not watch our video on paralysis ticks.
+You can also find more information on our TOTALCARE website.

 About Dr Joanne Righetti